UntitledModGame/umg-mods/lootplot.s0/_planning/E25_SPRINT2.md

 - Hammer items are *boring.* Perhaps they should divide `bonus` by 2 instead...?
 - (Discover any other "boring" items- either purge them, or make them more *broad*.)

+- More items that work better with negative-bonus, perhaps?

 - Rotate-archetype needs to be a *bit* broader.